sdiehl28/tutorial-website/content/books/_index.md

 +++
 title = "Books"
 description = ""
-weight = 10
+weight = 120
 alwaysopen = false
-lastmod = 2018-04-24
+lastmod = 2018-04-26

 +++

 ### Recommendations

+I believe it is more helpful to present a short list of excellent books than it is to present dozens of books which overwhelm the newcomer.

-I am a strong believer in taking the time to find a few of the best books, and then reading and rereading these books.
-It is better to read an excellent book twice, and fully grasp what the author is presenting, than it is to read two mediocre books.
+I find it is also helpful to reread the best books, being sure to fully grasp the material, before moving on to other books.

-For some people, it may be helpful to read two excellent books on the same subject at the same time.
-This provides two different perspectives making it less likely that you will get stuck on any particular topic.
+Some people may find it helpful to read two excellent books on the same subject at the same time.
+This provides two different perspectives making it less likely you will get stuck on any particular topic.

-For some people, [online courses](/reviews) may be better than books.
+For many people,  [online courses](/reviews) are better than books, or are better to start with than books.

 The following sections present my short list of the best books for the key subject areas.